TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.hybridcompute/arcserveragentversion-public.md

     cloudEnvironments="Public, USSec, USNat"
     ownershipId="Compute_HybridResourceProvider"
 />
-# Upgrade to the latest release of the Azure Connected Machine agent
+# Upgrade to the latest version of the Azure Connected Machine agent
 ---
 {
   "recommendationOfferingId": "c567900d-5efa-4b08-a483-654108ca3b8a",